Free Apron Pattern (3 sizes toddler/ tween/ adult)

 Step 1: Print pattern, tape together and cut out the size needed.

-- Once you have downloaded the pattern to your desktop and opened it in the free Adobe Reader program, there’s a new printing option for you.
+- Once you have saved the pattern to your desktop and opened it in the free Adobe Reader program, there’s a new printing option for you.
 You can now print only the size needed. (this pattern only, I’ll slowly go back and start updating the older patterns.)

 - This function is super handy and makes it much less confusing when cutting the pattern, plus I love that it enables me to print in black and white. (that color ink can be pricey!)